rakesh2009/Prediction_of_cab_booking/README.md

 ## Purpose:

-The purpose of this project is to gain insights in following topics & help others in
+a) The purpose of this project is to gain insights in following topics

-a) Pratical implementation of -
+Pratical implementation of -
    - EDA analysis of data
    - Outlier detection & removal
    - finding missing values & replacing with suitable values